netsec-ethz/scion-tutorials/content/apps/hell.md

 Of course, you can also attach to an attachment point in a different ISD and run tests against a server running at the Hell AP.
-There is a bwtestserver running at `17-ffaa:0:1113,[129.132.121.185]:30100`.
+There is a [bwtestserver](bwtester.html#scionlab-bandwidth-test-servers) running at `17-ffaa:0:1113,[129.132.121.185]:30100`.

 ## Testing

-The first example can be tested with an application like the bwtestclient.
+The first example can be tested with an application like the [bwtestclient](bwtester.html).
 Run the bwtestclient on your UserAS against one of the bwtestservers in `17-ffaa:0:1102`:
 >scion-bwtestclient -s 17-ffaa:0:1102,[129.132.121.164]:30100 -cs 101Mbps -i

-The expected output is similar to the folowing:
+The expected output is similar to the following:

 (Note that the bandwidth limit of 100Mbps on the link is upper limit.
 Dependent on the load, e.g. other concurrent tests, the actual bandwidth might be lower.)